 If libcurl is capable of resolving an address to multiple IP versions (which it is if it is ipv6-capable), this option tells libcurl to resolve names to IPv6 addresses only.
+(Added in 7.10.8)

 -#/--progress-bar

 Make curl display progress information as a progress bar instead of the default statistics.